tiagov8/SSW.Rules.Content/rules/do-you-know-how-users-can-interact-with-images/rule.md

 <!--endintro-->

-### 1. Modal Image
+### 1. Lightbox
-Modal Image is the ability to zoom a image in the same page via Modal.
-Returning to the normal workflow should be done with a quick click or scroll.
-A Modal Image should be indicated by a Magnifying Glass Cursor  when hovering over this image.
+The Lightbox operates by zooming in on the image and dimming out the rest of the page.
+Lightboxes work well with galleries of related images, or just a single image.
+In the case of a single image, returning to the normal workflow should be done with a quick click or scroll.
+A Lightbox should be indicated by a Magnifying Glass Cursor  when hovering over the image.

-Modal Image should be used when:
+Lightboxes should be used when:

   * The image has a larger scale to view, or details that might need to be viewed
   * To maximize accessibility